ncbi/vadr/documentation/build.md

 | `--gb` | fetch and parse a GenBank-format file from GenBank instead of a feature table |
 | `--ingb <s>` | read the GenBank-format file in `<s>` instead of a feature table file (requires `--gb`)|
 | `--addminfo <s>` | add arbitrary feature info in file `<s>` to output `.minfo` file, see an example [here](#1.0library-noro") |
+| `--forcelong` | *use at your own risk*; allow long models > 30Kb in length, by default `v-build.pl` will fail for any model more than 30Kb (30,000 nucleotides).
+This is because the build step will be very slow and the memory requirements of `v-annotate.pl` will be prohibitively large
 | `--keep` | keep additional output files that are normally removed |

 ### `v-build.pl` options for controlling what feature types are stored in the output model info file<a name="options-featuretypes"></a>